Giovanny-Marchena/sinenominelang/README.md

 # Sinenominelang
-A new programming language that i am working on "no name" "sn"
+A new programming language that i am working on "no name" "sin"